-In 2007, tuition for full-time students at Monterey Peninsula College was $1,104 a year for in-state students and $7,464 a year for out-of-state students.
-On average, college tuition rises about 3 percent a year.
+In 2022, tuition for full-time Monterey Peninsula College students was $1,418 a year for in-state students and $9,886 a year for out-of-state students.

-Monterey Peninsula College is a public institution, so it offers a reduced tuition rate of $1,104 for in-state students who attend full-time.
-For students who are not considered California-residents, out-of-state tuition is $7,464 a year.
+Monterey Peninsula College is a public institution, so it offers a reduced tuition rate of $1,418 for students who qualify as state residents and attend full-time.

 Public schools receive funds from the state to help them cover costs.
 Public, state schools can offer lower tuition for students who meet the requirements for in-state residency.